Beauvais–Tillé Airport: Development since the 1950s

-In 1956 (or possibly slightly earlier) Beauvais–Tillé was rebuilt as a civil airport and reopened for commercial use.
-It was the French end of the world's first low-cost Coach-Air service, linking London to Paris via Lympne, operated by Skyways.
-Redevelopment began in 2005.
-The airport then had three gates, housed within a marquee tent while the permanent facilities were being redeveloped.

-Evidence of its wartime history is present around the threshold of runway 22, northeast of the airport, with about 500 metres (1600 feet) of the runway end being the unused surface of the wartime runway, complete with several bomb craters left by the Ninth Air Force bomber attacks and some single-lane concrete roads, being the remainders of wartime taxiways.
-In addition, ruins of the support technical site remain to the northeast of the airport, near the commune of Morlaine, with connecting taxiways and the foundations/rubble of what appears to be buildings or an aircraft hangar.
-Wartime dispersal revetments in a wooded area, also connected by taxiways, remain.

 Facilities

 Control tower

-The new control tower is active since 22 January 2019.
-It is located on the southern side of the airport and is replacing the one of 1962, sitting between the two terminals.
+The new control tower has been active since 22 January 2019.
+It is located on the southern side of the airport and replaced the tower from 1962, which sat between the two terminals.

 Runway

-The main runway has an Instrument landing system CAT III for runway 12 and CAT I for runway 30 plus a Precision Approach Path Indicator (PAPI) for runway 12.
-A PAPI will also be installed for runway 30 at the end of 2019.
+The main runway has an Instrument landing system CAT III for runway 12 and CAT I for runway 30 plus a Precision Approach Path Indicator (PAPI) for both runways.
 This enables aircraft to land at the airport in bad weather conditions, with visibility as low as 75 metres.

 Terminal

 When the low-cost airline Ryanair chose Beauvais–Tillé in May 1997 for three daily connections with Dublin, the terminal of this regional airport consisted of a simple hangar built in 1979.
 Since then four additional stations for planes and in 2010 a second terminal of 6000 m2 had to be built to face a significant increase in traffic.
 The airport is equipped to handle medium-sized passenger jets.
 Since 2007 the ban on night flying has been strictly enforced for the benefit of local residents.
 The terminal building closes between the hours of 23:30 and 06:30.
 The airport has two terminals, some restaurants, snack bars, and shopping areas, both airside and in the publicly accessible area.
 An Ibis Budget hotel, which provides 78 rooms, has been built next to Terminal 2.